-Are you ready to start streaming on Twitch?
+Are you ready to start streaming on the social network Twitch?

 Anyone can do it!
 Whether you're streaming about gardening, yoyo tricks, or Call of Duty, you’ll need A+ graphics to make your page memorable.
 But creating graphics from scratch can be daunting and an incorrectly sized graphic or non-optimized graphic can make your page look sloppy.
 That’s where we come in!

 With our tools and pre-made templates, you don’t have to be an expert graphic designer to impress your audience.
 We’ll help you create engaging graphics that will grow your subscribers and make your channel stand out on the screen.

 On your Twitch channel home page, you’ll have a banner image that runs across the top of your profile called your profile banner.
 Let's talk about the correct Twitch profile banner size.

 Your profile banner is the perfect place to include a piece of art or a colorful design that showcases your personal brand or gives a viewer more information about your channel.

 Make sure to use bright distinct colors, art styles, and eye-catching elements in your banner.
 Bright color schemes will make your banner design stick out to Twitch’s target audience- 73% of them are below the age of 35.
 Hip, on-trend, custom graphics can be the thing that sets you apart from the other 1.5 million broadcasters on Twitch.